eegli/tinyparse/docs/README.md

 ## Features

 - TypeScript first - 100% type-safety
+- Support for subcommands
-- Support for positional and flag arguments
+- Support for flag arguments
 - Lightweight - Zero dependencies
 - JSON parsing, custom validation and more